 One of the earliest schools we traveled to for the Heads versus Feds debate was Boulder, Colorado, and that school soon started a 420 ceremony that got so big the University had to shut down the entire school on April 20th just to try and stop it.
 And I think that’s one reason why Denver got the center of energy of 420.
 Colorado was always the most vocally pro-pot state I visited.

-I’ve long supported the view 420 should be used to help ritualize and legitimize cannabis as a sacrament.
+I’ve long supported the view 420 should be used to help ritualize and legitimize cannabis as a sacrament, which will also strengthen the case for religious use.
 I’m not in favor of students doing breakfast dabs and going off to take their calculus exam, and I realize some get attracted to intoxication too early in life, and it holds them back, but on the other hand, I don’t believe anyone should go to jail, lose a student loan, or lose child custody over cannabis.
 So I suggest using 4:20 PM as a guide for an appropriate hour for the adult population to hold a cannabis ceremony, although this certainly doesn’t apply to those with a medical need.
 If you’re having a medical emergency, dabs away.

 I’m hoping some who read this will “get” 420, and consider lifting the ceremony to a higher level, something more meaningful than just an excuse to get intoxicated.
 Only then will we be able to help forge a spiritual culture worthy of being handed down to future generations.
-One thing I learned after 30 years at High Times: The less you do, the higher you get.
 If you want to treat this plant with respect, there is magic, but for some others who use it without wisdom or who become too attached too soon, it’s just an expensive habit.
-The other thing I’ve learned is that if you want to have a true counterculture ceremony, everyone must be invited, which means it has to be free.
+The other thing I’ve learned is that if you want to have a true counterculture ceremony, everyone must be invited, which means it has to be free and it can’t just be about getting high and nothing else.

 (P.S.
 Please visit the Waldos at www.420waldos.com for more information on their history.)